1959 Targa Florio: Entry

 The event attracted fewer cars than in previous years, with 59 racing cars registered for this event, instead of the 81 in 1958.
 Of the 59 cars registered, 58 arrived for practice with 52 qualifying for and starting the race.

-The Ferrari 250 Testa Rossa of Brooks/Behra during the race, with Brooks driving.

 Reigning champions, Ferrari had entered three of their latest 250 TR 59 for their squad of drivers; Phil Hill, Dan Gurney, Tony Brooks, Olivier Gendebien, Jean Behra and Cliff Allison.
-As Aston Martin elected to miss the event, there was no other entrants in the S3.0 class, therefore their main opposition would come from the works Porsches of Jo Bonnier, Wolfgang von Trips, Edgar Barth and Wolfgang Seidel, but these were smaller engined cars and less powerful.
+Aston Martin had sent only one car to Sebring, but elected to miss the 1959 Sicily event after taking part in 1958, yet won all three remaining 1959 championship races and the World Championship.
+Maserati was not participating which large cars, thus there were no other entrants in the S3.0 class.
+The main opposition was expected to come from the smaller S2.0 class, with two aging Maserati A6GCS/53, two 4-cylinder Ferrari 500 TRC and a (Ferrari) Dino 196 S with the V6 engine.

+Porsche mainly used the Porsche 547/3 quad-cam "Fuhrmann" engine in the small Porsche 718 RSK sportscar and in the Porsche 356 GT, either as basic 1.5-litre for the S1.5 class, or enlarged to 1.6-litre for the S2.0 and GT2.6 classes.
+Thus, the two main works Porsche 718 RSK given to Formula One drivers Jo Bonnier/Wolfgang von Trips and Hans Herrmann/Umberto Maglioli had small engines far away from the capacity limit of their S2.0 class.

+A third 718 with regular engine for the S1.5 class was given to Germans Edgar Barth and Wolfgang Seidel to compete against two OSCA MT4 and two older private Porsche 550.